dotnet/docs-maui/docs/user-interface/animation/easing.md

 await image.TranslateTo(0, 200, 2000, (Easing)CustomEase);
 ```

 In this example, the `CustomEase` method truncates the incoming value to the values 0, 0.2, 0.4, 0.6, 0.8, and 1.
-Therefore, the `Image` instance is translated in discrete jumps, rather than smoothly.
+Therefore, the <xref:Microsoft.Maui.Controls.Image> instance is translated in discrete jumps, rather than smoothly.

 ### Custom easing func